rob040404/micro_backend/README.md

 A social platform where users can rate books, search by taste, get recommendations, create lists, and interact socially — built with a modern microservices architecture using Java, Spring Boot, and cloud‑ready infrastructure.

 ---
+## 📌 Purpose of this repository

+This project is published as a **portfolio showcase**.

+It demonstrates:
+- Backend architecture with Spring Boot (JWT, Security, REST APIs)
+- Frontend with Angular
+- Database design with MySQL
+- Authentication & authorization flows
+- Clean code and layered architecture

+⚠️ This is **proprietary software**.
+The code is provided for **review purposes only**.

+---
 ## 🌟 Overview
 BPlot is the backend of a full social reading platform.
 It provides secure authentication, book management, user profiles, social features, ratings, and scalable microservices prepared for cloud deployment.
 This backend is written entirely in **Java 17**, using **Spring Boot 3** and modern distributed‑systems patterns.